519

-Year 519 (DXIX) was a common year starting on Tuesday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Iustinus and Cillica (or, less frequently, year 1272 Ab urbe condita).
+Year 519 (DXIX) was a common year starting on Tuesday of the Julian calendar.
+At the time, it was known in the Roman Empire as the Year of the Consulship of Iustinus and Cillica (or, less frequently, year 1272 Ab urbe condita).
 The denomination 519 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.